-Completion of this degree will provide all of the courses that a student will need to become an ASE (Automotive Service Excellence) Certified Automobile Service Technician.
-The program is accredited through ASEEF (Automotive Service Excellence Education Foundation).
+Completion of this degree will provide all of the courses needed to help the student become an ASE (Automotive Service Excellence) Certified Automobile Service Technician.
 A workplace experience is encouraged and may be made available.

 - Scott Anderson, Vice President of Business, Technology, and Community Programs - Jim Palmer, Automotive Technology Faculty - Kristin Stinnett, Automotive Technology Faculty - Vicki Schulz, Student Advisor/Transfer Coordinator